 The Chairmen of the

 will be automatically appointed to the Scrutiny Commission for the

 period of their office.

-Commission will co-ordinate the work of the Scrutiny Panels, but
+Commission will co-ordinate the work of the Scrutiny Committees but

-it is not itself a Scrutiny Panel.
+it is not itself a Scrutiny Committee.
 The Scrutiny Commission has

 no power to establish any Committees or amend its Terms of

 Terms of Reference